letsencrypt/acme-spec/draft-barnes-acme.md

 ## Certificate Revocation

-To request that a certificate be revoked, the client sends a POST request to /acme/revoke-cert.
+To request that a certificate be revoked, the client sends a POST request to the ACME server's revoke-cert URI.
 The body of the POST is a JWS object whose JSON payload contains the certificate to be revoked:

 certificate (required, string):
 : The DER form of the certificate, Base64-encoded using the JOSE Base64 variant.